Brunods1001/DataScienceMeetup_old/.ipynb_checkpoints/README-checkpoint.md

-# Data science with Python at the Clubhouse
+# Mastering data science at the Clubhouse

 <blockquote>
     <h4><i>Any sufficiently advanced technology is indistinguishable from magic.</i></h4>